-Another interesting observation comes from what is not said.
+Also, it is interesting to note what is not said.
 God does not promise the man an offspring like he promises the woman.
 This is quite extraordinary especially given the emphasis of sons coming through fathers throughout the Bible, and throughout the ancient world.
-In fact, one criticism of the genealogies in the Bible by modern Westerners is that they ignore the blood lines that go through women.
-It is ‘sexist’ in Western eyes because it just considers sons of men.
 But in this case there is no promise of an offspring (a ‘he’) coming from a man.
 It says only that there will be an offspring coming from the woman, without mentioning a man.

-Out of all the humans that have ever existed that I can think of, historically or mythically, only one claimed to have had a mother but at the same time never had a physical father.
-This was Jesus (Yeshu Satsang) who the New Testament (written thousands of years after this Promise was given) claims was born of a virgin – thus a mother but no human father.
+Out of all the humans that have ever existed, historically or mythically, only one claimed to have had a mother but at the same time never had a physical father.
+This was Jesus (Yeshu Satsang) who the New Testament (written thousands of years after this Promise was given) declares was born of a virgin – thus a mother but no human father.
 Is Jesus being foreshadowed here in this riddle right at the beginning of time?
 This fits with the observation that the offspring is a ‘he’, not a ‘she’, ‘they’ or ‘it’.
-With that perspective, if you read the riddle some pieces fall into place.
+With that perspective, some pieces of the puzzle fall into place.

 ‘Strike his Heel’??